Emergency Response Plan

 What is the rationale to convert existing Fire Emergency Plan (FEP) to the Emergency Response Plan (ERP)?

-- The ERP on the other hand is a more comprehensive plan that integrates all the plans (FEP, IPP and APP).
+The ERP on the other hand is a more comprehensive plan that integrates all the plans (FEP, IPP and APP).
 The inclusion of other fire-related emergencies like CBRE attacks is dependent on the risk level of their premises.
-Essentially, the ERP will outline response procedures to all the different types of fire and fire-related incidents (inclusive of mass casualty incident) in the building and stipulate the relevant actions to be taken to protect and evacuate people in the building under different emergency scenarios.
+Essentially, the ERP will outline response proccedures to all the different types of fire and fire-related incidents (inclusive of mass casualty incident) in the building and stipulate the relevant actions to be taken to protect and evacuate people in the building under different emergency scenarios.

 Emergency Response Plan (ERP) Template with Guidelines (DOCX, 1.4MB)